-Citrix continues testing various smart cards to address smart card usage and compatibility issues with MetaFrame Presentation Server.
-Currently, Citrix is developing hotfixes to address specific smart card issues.
+Citrix continues testing various smart cards to address smart card usage and compatibility issues with Citrix Presentation Server.

-Citrix is working with suppliers of Common Access Card (CAC) products to ensure compatibility with MetaFrame Presentation Server.
+Citrix Presentation Server fully supports the Common Access Card in a deployment that includes the Clients for Windows.
 Contact your Common Access Card vendor or Citrix representative about supported versions of Common Access Card hardware and software.
-In some cases, specific hotfixes for MetaFrame Presentation Server may be required.

 Citrix tests smart cards using certificates from common certificate authorities such as those supported by Microsoft.
-If you have any concerns regarding your certificate authority and compatibility with MetaFrame Presentation Server, contact your local Citrix representative.
+If you have any concerns regarding your certificate authority and compatibility with Citrix Presentation Server, contact your local Citrix representative.